stenzek/duckstation/README.md

  - Windows and Linux support - macOS may work, but not actively maintained
  - Currently only .bin/.cue disc image formats are supported.
 Additional formats are planned
  - Direct booting of homebrew executables
+ - Digital and analog controllers for input (rumble is forwarded to host)

 ## System Requirements
  - A CPU faster than a potato.